iNoles/ResumeInsight/README.md

 - pdfminer.six (for extracting text from PDFs)
 - spacy (for NLP processing)
 - numpy & pandas (for data handling)
+- Streamlit – For interactive web-based UI
+- Watchdog – For performance optimization and real-time file monitoring

 ## Contributing